SteveMacenski/slam_toolbox/README.md

 It's recommended to always continue mapping near the dock, if that's not possible, look into the starting from pose or map merging techniques.
 This RVIZ plugin is mostly here as a debug utility, but if you often find yourself mapping areas using rviz already, I'd just have it open.
 All the RVIZ buttons are implemented using services that a master application can control.

-The interface is shown below. *It is a little outdated!
-Sorry, I need to update this.*
+The interface is shown below.

 ![rviz_plugin](/images/rviz_plugin.png?raw=true "Rviz Plugin")